Updated: January 3, 2022

 Many home office desks are too small to support multiple monitors.
 But there are ways to expand a desk both vertically and horizontally.

 A VariDesk Converter can change a basic desk into a three dimensional, standing workspace without breaking the bank.
-A drafting chair can be used to sit at a standing desk—this saves the considerable effort of lowering the desk.
+A drafting chair can be used to sit at a standing desk — this saves the considerable effort of lowering the desk.
+Plus, the keyboard and mouse are on an ergonomically-appropriate level.

 Multiple monitors can be clamped to an employee’s desk using another Vari product—a dual monitor arm.

 For a sitting desk, a desk shelf is useful for organizing a limited space.
-A desk shelf can also raise the level of a monitor or monitors when clamping a monitor arm to the desk is not practical.
+A desk shelf can also raise the level of a monitor or monitors to eye level when clamping a monitor arm to the desk is not practical.

 A Pedco Ultraclamp, coupled with the right thread adapters can clamp a variety of devices to a desk shelf.